-For chemical substances in purchased products, we revise our Manual of Environmentally Controlled Substances Management for Suppliers from time to time and distribute it to our suppliers with the aim of reducing environmental impact by complying with laws and regulations.
-We ask for their understanding and cooperation in green procurement, and investigate the chemical substances used in purchased products.
+For chemical substances in purchased products, we revise our Manual of Environmentally Controlled Substances Management for Suppliers from time to time and distribute it to our suppliers, and request them to establish a Chemical Substances Management System (CMS) with the aim of reducing environmental impact by complying with laws and regulations.
+In addition, we conduct periodic audits of 27 major suppliers of parts and materials to investigate the chemical substance content of purchased products and to check the management status of our suppliers.
+If any inadequacies are found in audit results, we request corrective action and provide support for improvement.

-In addition, we ask 27 main suppliers of raw materials to establish chemical substance management systems (CMS), to ascertain the chemical substances contained in products and ensure compliance with laws and regulations.
-Specifically, in FY2022, in response to the spread of COVID-19, our auditors conducted online audits of our suppliers to confirm the status of management, as well as written audits on a regular and ongoing basis, and if any inadequacies were found, we requested corrections and provided support for making improvements.
 Through these activities, we have strengthened the management of chemical substances contained in products in the supply chain.